kineticstoolkit/kineticstoolkit_doc/src/numpy_trigonometry_exercise2.md

 %matplotlib inline
 ```

-## Exercise: Trigonometry 2
+# Exercise: Trigonometry 2

-When we walk on an inclined treadmill as in {refnum}`fig_gait_inclined`, we must overcome a backward force equal to:
+When we walk on an inclined treadmill as in {numref}`fig_gait_inclined`, we must overcome a backward force equal to:

 $$
 F = m g \sin \theta